davidpots/playsongnotes/_lessons/72 [Johnny Cash] Folsom Prison Blues.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

-## Lesson timestamps:
+## Editor's notes

+Learn how to play "Folsom Prison Blues" by Johnny Cash!
+Chords, strumming pattern, tabs for the intro, and even how to strum with alternating bass notes.
+I'll show it all.
+Note, this song will need a capo on the 1st fret *if* you want to play along w/ the Cash album version.
+Otherwise, you can leave the capo behind and play it in the key of E. Best of luck, let me know what questions you have in the comments!

 - 0:00 Playthrough
 - 0:44 Chords needed
 - 1:41 Verse structure w/ simple strum
 - 2:50 Intro riff
 - 3:40 Strumming w/ alternating bass notes
 - 5:43 Farewell

 ## Lyrics with chords